CommunityToolkit/Datasync/docs/content/samples/todoapp/avalonia.md

     ```

 You can now re-run your application.
 Watch the console logs to show the interactions with the datasync service.
 Press the refresh button to synchronize data with the cloud.
 When you restart the application, your changes will automatically populate the database again.

+> [!TIP]
+> The first synchronization can take a while because of the cold-start of the service.
+Watch the debug output to see the synchronization happening.

 Obviously, you will want to do much more in a "real world" application, including proper error handling, authentication, and using a Sqlite file instead of an in-memory database.
 This example shows off the minimum required to add datasync services to an application.